3D Printing Starter Kit

 What is bed levelling and why does it matter?

-Bed levelling (or tramming) ensures the print nozzle is the same distance from the build plate across the entire surface.
+Bed levelling ensures the print nozzle is the same distance from the build plate across the entire surface.
 If the nozzle is too far away, the first layer won't stick.
 Too close, and it scrapes the bed or clogs.
 It's the single most common cause of failed prints for beginners.
-Most modern printers like the Bambu A1 Mini auto-level, which is the main reason we recommend them — manual levelling frustrates a lot of new users.
+Most modern printers like the ELEGOO Neptune 4 Pro auto-level, which is the main reason we recommend them.
+Manual levelling frustrates a lot of new users.

 Why won't my print stick to the bed?